 Reiki is rapidly gaining mainstream acceptance in the medical community and in the general population as a complementary treatment.
 A 2007 study found that 1.2 million adults and 161,000 children in the U.S had received an energy healing session such as Reiki in the previous year.
 A 2008 USA Today article reported that over 800 hospitals, 15% of all U.S. hospitals, offered reiki treatments as a regular part of patient services.
 Legitimate scientific research is showing dramatic improvements in patient health attributed to Reiki.
 A study from Hartford Hospital in Connecticut found that patients who received Reiki treatments improved sleep by 86%. reduced pain by 78%, and nausea by 80%.

 Qigong has been practiced by millions of people in China dating back over 3,000 years as an effective form of meditation and exercise, and for healing of mind, body, and spirit.
 A wide body of research shows that Medical Qigong is beneficial in treating a wide range of chronic illnesses and diseases.
-Qigong also improves concentration, and can help to manage stress, anger, depression and anxiety.
-At it’s core, Qigong is a spiritual practice.
-Derived from Taoism, Qigong is a path to unification with the Tao, the Way, also referred to as enlightenment, Nirvana, awakening and liberation.
+Qigong also improves concentration and can help to manage stress, anger, depression, and anxiety.
+At its core, Qigong is a spiritual practice.
+Derived from Taoism, Qigong is a path to unification with the Tao, the Way also referred to as enlightenment, Nirvana, awakening, and liberation.

 Substantial research indicates that Qigong is a beneficial complementary practice for addiction recovery.

 A study conducted in China on 86 male heroin addicts who were detoxing found that the treatment group who practiced Qigong had reduced anxiety and more rapid reduction of withdrawal symptoms than the control group who only receive detox drugs.
-(Li, 2002) Qigong may help with detoxification through stimulating the lymphatic system.
+(Li, 2002) Qigong may help with detoxification by stimulating the lymphatic system.

 A Harvard study gave 4-6 sessions over two weeks of either Qigong or a sham treatment to 101 cocaine addicts.
 The Qigong group had reduced cravings and depression symptoms.
 (Smelson, 2013)

 One of Kung Fu’s philosophical principles may also be helpful for an addict on the path to recovery.
 Kung Fu, and other disciplines such as Tai Chi and Aikido, teach to “Surrender, Accept and Redirect.”
 When an opponent throws a strike at you, you don’t resist or try to fight back the energy of it.
 You don’t step in the way of the force coming toward you.
-Instead, you surrender to it, step out of the line of impact, absorb the energy that is coming toward you, and through the path of least resistance redirect that energy into something else, such as a reversal or take down.
+Instead, you surrender to it, step out of the line of impact, absorb the energy that is coming toward you, and through the path of least resistance redirect that energy into something else, such as a reversal or takedown.
 The power of the negative energy coming toward you is proportional to the positive energy you can generate by transmuting the attack.
 Another way to look at that is that the severity of the addiction is proportional to the potential for healing.
 I see this framework as exceptionally relevant to recovery.
 It even reminds me of the Serenity Prayer from Alcoholics Anonymous:

 God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.

 First, we must surrender.
 In other words, admit there is a problem.
 To resist surrender is to persist in the addiction.
-Resistance may take the form of denial, unwillingness to stop, justification, or other tactics that addicts use to prolong their using.
+Resistance may take the form of denial, unwillingness to stop, justification, or other tactics that addicts use to prolong their use.
 We find that place of serenity and clarity amidst the chaos.
 We recognize the impact of the attacking force, the addiction.

 Next, we accept.
 We own where we are at in the process.
 We admit if things are out of control.
 We take a fearless moral inventory and look at the damage we have caused ourselves and others.
 We take ownership.
 We ask for help.

 Finally, we redirect.
-We use turn the energy of the illness into fuel for recovery.
+We use to turn the energy of the illness into fuel for recovery.
 We make amends with those we have harmed.
 We express ourselves in a better way in the world.
 We tell our story.
 We choose to live a better, healthier life by a higher set of principles.
 We give back and help others find healing.

 A martial arts practice can serve to cultivate several qualities in an individual that may support the addiction recovery process.
 These include discipline, balance, patience, calmness, relaxation, leadership, self-confidence, self-esteem, resiliency, respect, and humility.
 In many traditions, sobriety itself is a tenant.
 Martial arts can also produce profound physical, mental, and emotional health benefits.